azdavis/millet/readme.md

 1. Open the root directory of this repository in VS Code.
 2. Open the Run panel from the activity bar (the play button with bug).
-3. Select 'extension' in the drop down.
+3. Select "extension" in the drop down.
 4. Press the green play button.

 See also the [architecture][] documentation.